isc-projects/bind9/doc/arm/reference.rst

 The ``dnssec-policy`` statement defines a key and signing policy (KASP) for zones.

-A KASP determines how one or more zones will be signed with DNSSEC.
+A KASP determines how one or more zones is signed with DNSSEC.
 For example, it specifies how often keys should roll, which cryptographic algorithms to use, and how often RRSIG records need to be refreshed.

-Keys are not shared among zones, which means that one set of keys per zone will be generated even if they have the same policy.
+Keys are not shared among zones, which means that one set of keys per zone is generated even if they have the same policy.
-If multiple views are configured with different versions of the same zone, each separate version will use the same set of signing keys.
+If multiple views are configured with different versions of the same zone, each separate version uses the same set of signing keys.

 Multiple key and signing policies can be configured.
-To attach a policy to a zone, add a ``dnssec-policy`` option to the ``zone`` statement, specifying he name of the policy that should be used.
+To attach a policy to a zone, add a ``dnssec-policy`` option to the ``zone`` statement, specifying the name of the policy that should be used.

 Key rollover timing is computed for each key according to the key lifetime defined in the KASP.
-The lifetime may be modified by zone TTLs and propagation delays, in order to prevent validation failures.
+The lifetime may be modified by zone TTLs and propagation delays, to prevent validation failures.
 When a key reaches the end of its lifetime,
-``named`` will generate and publish a new key automatically, then deactivate the old key and activate the new one, and finally retire the old key according to a computed schedule.
+``named`` generates and publishes a new key automatically, then deactivates the old key and activates the new one, and finally retires the old key according to a computed schedule.

 Zone-signing key (ZSK) rollovers require no operator input.
-Key-signing key (KSK) and combined signing key (CSK) rollovers require action to be taken to submit a DS record to the parent.
+Key-signing key (KSK) and combined-signing key (CSK) rollovers require action to be taken to submit a DS record to the parent.
 Rollover timing for KSKs and CSKs is adjusted to take into account delays in processing and propagating DS updates.